 Download the PAAC Club Fund Request Form and Example Proposal and Report Here.

 SDG Design Challenge

-PAAC and the Hawaiʻi Institute for Human Rights is hosting a Club Challenge to redesign the UN Sustainable Development Goal symbols to Hawaiʻi themed symbols.
-Winning designs will showcased on PAAC's website and displayed at PAAC's 2018 Fall Global Vision Summit.
+PAAC and the Hawaiʻi Institute for Human Rights are hosting a Club Challenge to redesign the UN Sustainable Development Goal symbols to Hawaiʻi themed symbols.
+Winning designs will be showcased on PAAC's website and displayed at PAAC's 2018 Fall Global Vision Summit.
 Submit your designs by May 1, 2018.

 Download Contest Details and Instructions Here.